MarlinFirmware/MarlinDocumentation/README.md

 ## Coding style

-The preferred format for new document contribution is Markdown language.
-With this format you must be careful, because small typos can cause Jekyll to reject the page.
+This Jekyll-based site is based on the Markdown language in delicious YAML wrapper.
+Be careful with this format because small typos can cause Jekyll to reject the page.
 If you've installed Jekyll as described below, your local auto-building Jekyll server will tell you where your errors are.

 ## Editorial style